Updated:

 the universal fuel feeder that Middleditch Engine Co. and Bessemer

-Engine Co. used on their two cycle engines.
+Engine Co. used on their two stroke engines.
 The patent was originally

 submitted May 25, 1905 by Daniel M. Tuttle and patented on January 1st 1907.